Obstetrics & Gynecology Clerkship

 Students will return to Iowa City to complete the required OSCE examination.
 On Friday morning during the last week of the clerkship, students will take the obstetrics-gynecology shelf examination.

 You will be expected to utilize the Ob/Gyn Clinical Skills Log located in E*Value.
 The Ob/Gyn Clinical Skills Log identifies specific diagnostic skills that must be successfully learned and demonstrated by each student and observed and documented by a faculty member or a resident.
 The goal of this program is to improve the clinical skills of our students, to encourage bedside teaching and feedback, and to enhance the exposure of our students to faculty during the clinical clerkships.
 It is the responsibility of each student to ensure that the skills are demonstrated and observed and the log is completed before the end of the clerkship period.
 In addition, the Ob/Gyn Clinical Skills Log contains a listing of other Obstetrics & Gynecology experiences which may be encountered during the clerkship.
 We require that students tally these experiences during their rotation.
 This is extremely important to us as well as to the College of Medicine.

-Students are required at the mid-point of the clerkship to formally complete a mid-clerkship assessment with Dr. Hart.
+Students are required at the mid-point of the clerkship to formally complete a mid-clerkship assessment with Dr. Lindell.
 At the end of the clerkship experience, supervising faculty and residents will be asked to complete a formal evaluation of the student.
 Students are encouraged to seek out regular feedback from faculty during the entire rotation.